Farheen Gani

 The Barry M. Goldwater Scholarship & Excellence in Education Program

 Established by Congress in 1986, this scholarship honors the legacy of Senator Barry M. Goldwater and his 56 years of service as a soldier and statesman.
 It is considered the most prestigious undergraduate award in America for research in the natural sciences, mathematics, and engineering.
 While forensic science is not an explicitly stated pathway for this award, many related fields are chemistry and biology.
-The Foundation plans to award approximately 450 scholarships in 2024.
+The Foundation plans to award approximately several scholarships in 2025.

 Ritchie-Jennings Memorial Scholarship Program